hiperiondev/stack_vm/docs/about.rst

 Features
 --------
-* Fully commented code in Doxygen forma
+* Fully commented code in Doxygen format
 * 6 bits op (easily extendable)
 * An indirection register with automatic increment/decrement
 * Heap with automatic growth and optional shrink.
 Allocation management by bit mask (simple and fast)